 - Georgia Psychologists: All online webinars (both real-time "synchronous" and on-demand "asynchronous") count the same as "live" throughout 2022 (including ethics).
 There is also a proposed Board rule to make this change permanent.
 Please stay tuned for updates.

 - Licensed in another state: The Knowledge Tree is a Continuing Education Sponsor Approved (CESA) by APA, so all of our workshops should satisfy your CE requirements, but please check your state rules.

-- Counselors: This workshop is approved for 6 ethics or core hours through the Licensed Professional Counselor's Association of Georgia (LPCA), approval #2021-09-07-610LW.
-Now in Georgia, Live Webinars count the same as a Live In-Person Workshop, including ethics.
+- Social Workers: This workshop is approved for 6 ethics or core hours through GSCSW, approval #031122.
+Now in Georgia, Live Webinars count the same as a Live In-Person Workshop.

 - Licensed in another state?
 Please see the highlighted section below.*

-- *Licensed in another state as a Counselor, Social Worker, or Marriage & Family Therapist?
-Most states will accept CEs for Counselors, Social Workers & MFTs if that workshop has approved status from another state, which this one does.
-Additionally, many states will accept workshops that have been approved by APA, but please check your specific state rules & regulations and save the description of this course.
-If you enroll in this course, the description, handouts, and CE Certificate will always remain accessible in your account.
+- *Licensed in another state as a social worker or marriage & family therapist?
+Many states will accept CEs for Social Workers & MFTs if that workshop has approved status from another state.
+Additionally, we have national approval for all our courses through APA & NBCC.
+Many states accept APA & NBCC approved workshops, but please check your specific state rules & regulations.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.